Thaspium barbinode

 -

-Meadow-parsnip is a perennial wildflower in the carrot family native to central and eastern USA and all areas of NC.
-It is found in moist forested areas, and along streams and ponds and occasionally prairies in full sun to partial shade.
+The Hairy-Joint Meadow-Parsnip will tolerate dry to moist conditions but prefers moist soil.
+It can be grown in sand, loam and slightly rocky soil of any pH.
+It is found in moist forested areas, and along streams and ponds and occasionally prairies in full sun to partial shade although shade will impact its growth and number of blooms.
 Bloom time is in spring to early summer with light yellow flowers occurring in clusters that attract many pollinators.
-The compound leaves have parsley-like leaflets.
-It grows up to 6 feet tall and may start declining after blooming.
+Propagation is by seed although seeds typically are not widely dispersed.

 - See this plant in the following landscape: